 Grab a bite to eat at Rat’s

 Rat’s Restaurant—named after The Wind in the Willows character with a setting that resembles Monet’s garden in Giverny—serves up tasty French food with Insta-worthy views.
-Littles can nosh on simple buttered pasta, chicken fingers, and cheeseburgers while you refuel on steak au poivre, Maine scallops, or Tuscan kale salad.
-And to finish, the whole family can share creme brulee or profiteroles for dessert.
+Littles can nosh on simple buttered pasta, chicken fingers, and cheeseburgers while you refuel on coq au vin, seared scallops, or broccoli Caesar salad.
+And to finish, the whole family can share brown sugar cinnamon creme brulee or ginger mousse for dessert.
 For something lighter, stop by the French-inspired Van Gogh Cafe or Peacock Cafe.
 They have snacks, coffee, and other drinks.

 Experience unique events and installations

 Ground For Sculpture hosts events throughout the year, from the Summer Sound Baths to the Family Open Studio, that make visiting a must in any season.
-A unique late fall and winter experience at Grounds For Sculpture is Night Forms, an event with Klip Collective showcasing an after-hours, multi-sensory light and sound experience that challenges the senses and gives you an after-dark perspective (November 24, 2023-April 7, 2024).
-Check their calendar before heading out so you can experience everything that Grounds For Sculpture offers.
+In the fall, visit to see Fantastic Foliage: Late Fall Color on November 6 and 9.
+Or visit on December 7 for Winter Wreath Making.
+Check their calendar before heading out to experience everything that Grounds For Sculpture offers.

-Even though entry into the park is timed, you can stay for as long as you want once you enter.
+Even though entry into the park is timed, you can stay as long as you want.
 However, keep in mind that once you leave the grounds, you cannot re-enter.
 Grounds For Sculpture only sells tickets online and in advance.
 Tickets go on sale up to two weeks before the entry date, and new tickets are released every week and are non-refundable.
+Children under 5 are free, ages 6-17 are $12, and adults are $25.
 Rat’s is an ideal place to stop for a meal after you visit the gardens, and reservations are recommended.
 You can also enter the Van Gogh Cafe with your ticket or plan a picnic in the park for something extra special (contact the Grounds For Sculpture for more information).

 Grounds For Sculpture